timhagn/gatsby-background-image/README.md

 ## TODO

-- For the moment Internet Explorer 11 seems to have problems with `_tracedSVG` and parsing the `background-*` CSS props, gotta investigate further...
+- For the moment Internet Explorer 11 seems to have problems with `_tracedSVG` and parsing the `background-*` CSS props (the latter with Edge, too : / ), gotta investigate further...

 *For anything else tell me by opening an issue or a PR : )!*